General Information

 What is methamphetamine?

-The drug ‘ecstasy’ (methylenedioxymethamphetamine - MDMA) is sometimes included as a type of methamphetamine.
+Please note: The drug ‘ecstasy’ (methylenedioxymethamphetamine - MDMA) is sometimes included as a type of methamphetamine.
 However, while ecstasy is a derivative of methamphetamine, it has a different chemical structure and effect.
 It is therefore not included in the information and statistics presented in this section of the NADK.

-What are the effects of methamphetamine use?
+What are the short-term effects of methamphetamine use?

 Methamphetamine use stimulates the brain and central nervous system, and can result in a variety of adverse outcomes.
 The effect that methamphetamine has on an individual depends on a number of factors.
 These include: